GSA/piv-guides/pages/start.md

 > _Client side software which implements common functions for an operating system and cryptographic libraries to interface with PIV credentials or other smartcards for usage.
 The general smartcard middleware may implement functions to support authentication, digital signatures, encryption, and integrations with multiple operating system cryptographic libraries._

-For common PIV credential usage scenarios, we outline the _general smartcard middleware_ available as open source or included in operating systems for use scenarios.
+For common PIV credential usage scenarios, we outline the _general smartcard middleware_ available as open or government source or included in operating systems for use scenarios.
 Commercial options for PIV Middleware are available and the list of NIST certified PIV Middleware can be viewed [here on the NIST website](http://csrc.nist.gov/groups/SNS/piv/npivp/validation.html).

 | Name              | Operating System and Versions | Support | Considerations |